-- Tropical Depression #13 poses a direct threat to Florida. - Tropical storm force winds are likely to begin by Monday morning along the East Coast and the Florida Keys, but may begin as early as Sunday night. - Tropical storm force winds will likely begin on Tuesday in the Panhandle and Big Bend, but could begin as early as Monday night. - Heavy rainfall is also expected.
-A widespread 3-7" of rainfall is expected over the next 7 days statewide, especially in the Panhandle and Big Bend, with localized totals of 7-10" possible. - Isolated tornadoes will be possible in some of the outer bands across South and possibly Central Florida and the Keys Sunday and Monday, then in North Florida late Monday into Tuesday. - Dangerous rip currents are expected along some Atlantic beaches late this weekend into early next week and along the Gulf Coast early next week (in conjunction with swells from TD #14). - The forecast across North Florida remains uncertain with regards to exact impacts due to any possible interactions between TD 13 & TD 14 as this could have implications on intensity and track. - No impacts are expected from the wave over Africa at this time. - Unrelated to the tropical systems, a stalled cold front will bring high rain chances to the state over the next couple days.
+- Tropical Storm Laura poses a direct threat to Florida. - Tropical storm force winds are likely to begin by Monday morning in South Florida and the Florida Keys, but may begin as early as Sunday night. - Tropical storm force winds will likely begin on Tuesday in the Panhandle and Big Bend, but could begin as early as early Tuesday morning. - Heavy rainfall is also expected.
+A widespread 3-7" of rainfall is expected over the next 7 days statewide, especially in the Panhandle and Big Bend, with localized totals of 7-10" possible. - Isolated tornadoes will be possible in some of the outer bands across South Florida and the Keys Sunday and Monday, then in North Florida late Monday into Tuesday. - Dangerous rip currents are expected along some Atlantic beaches late this weekend into early next week and along the Gulf Coast early next week (in conjunction with swells from TD #14). - The forecast across North Florida remains uncertain with regards to exact impacts due to any possible interactions between TS Laura & TD 14 as this could have implications on intensity and track. - No impacts are expected from the wave over Africa at this time. - Unrelated to the tropical systems, a stalled cold front will bring high rain chances to the state over the next couple days.
 A localized flash flood and severe weather threat exists each afternoon.

-The next briefing packet will be issued late this morning with the 11 AM advisory.
+The next briefing packet will be issued this afternoon with the 5 PM advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.